-Joan K. Lippincott, “Working Together: Building Collaboration between Librarians and Information Technologists,” Information Technology and Libraries 17:2 (June 1998), pp. 83-86.
+Joan K. Lippincott, “Working Together: Building Collaboration between Librarians and Information Technologists,” Information Technologies & Libraries 17:2 (June 1998), pp. 83-86.
+(PDF, preprint)

 Joan K. Lippincott, “Introduction: Special Section: Coalition for Networked Information,” Information Technology and Libraries 17:2 (June 1998), p.
 82.

 Joan K. Lippincott, “Challenges of the Digital Library,” Educom Review 32:3 (May/June 1997), p.
 56. (View Online)